0xSpaceShard/starknet-hardhat-plugin/www/docs/dev.md

 ### Executing individual tests with dockerized environnement

 If you only use dockerized environnement you don't need to install dependencies locally.
-If you used `npm link` to link starknet-hardhat-plugin to starknet-hardhat-example, to run `declare-test` test case in `general-tests` test group from `starknet-hardhat-example` directory with :
+Therefore you can run `declare-test` test case in `general-tests` test group from `starknet-hardhat-example` directory like this :

 ```sh
 $ npx ts-node STARKNET_HARDHAT_PLUGIN_PATH/test/general-tests/declare-test/check.ts